infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 	- Play also helps forge connections between children.
 It allows them to learn how to share, to negotiate and resolve conflicts, and to learn self-advocacy skills when necessary.

 ## Play & Child Development
-According to a paper that studied the interplay of play and cognition[^3],
+- According to a paper that studied the interplay of play and cognition[^3],
 	- Play behaviours do not precisely mirror cognitive or other developmental processes, but play is an impetus for development.
 	- Studies describing play and its relationship to development have demonstrated associations with cognition, motor skills, language, sensory processing, socialization, affect, and disposition
 	- Children progress through a succession of simple to more complex play stages associated with cognition.
 	- The strong correlation between cognition and play parallels other studies of children with developmental disabilities.
 In these studies, children with cognitive delays progressed more slowly than typical peers in their achievement on standardized assessments of cognition; however, the correlation between cognition and play was moderate to high
+- According to a paper that discusses the importance of play in development[^5],
+	- The playful interactions with caregivers give the child plenty of opportunities to hear the language and motivate them to speak.
+	- As the child grows older, they play with other children and learn to share, follow the rules of the game and wait for their turn to play.
+Thus they begin to learn to take into consideration another person's point of view.

 ## Play & Child Emotional Expression
 In a paper that discusses the effect of play on child health development[^2], we look at how play forms children's identity